bazilinskyy/wordsforsound/README.md

 ## Paper
 A preprint of a paper describing the tool may be found at:
 > Bazilinskyy, P., Cieler, S., & De Winter, J. C. F. (2018).
-Sound design process for automotive industry.
-Under review. https://www.researchgate.net/publication/325846614_Sound_design_process_for_the_automotive_industry
+Sound design process for automotive industry. https://www.researchgate.net/publication/325846614_Sound_design_process_for_the_automotive_industry

 ## Installation
 Whith pip install virtual environment in the project folder: